iotaledger/iota-wiki/shimmer/learn/governance/Shimmer Firefly Governance guide.md

 ![](https://i.imgur.com/pt8c3bQ.png)

-- And because reducing the voting power stopps your current votes, revote on all proposlas with the new voting power now.
+- And because reducing the voting power stopps your current votes, revote with one click on all proposals with the new voting power.

 ![](https://i.imgur.com/Qx9QhNi.png)